amperity/amperity-docs/amperity_api/source/endpoint_post_workflows_stop.rst

 .. endpoint-post-workflows-stop-responses-start

-A response from the **workflow/runs/{id}:stop** endpoint will match an :doc:`HTTP status code <responses>`.
-A 200 response will contain the results set.
+A response from the **workflow/runs/{id}/stop** endpoint will match an :doc:`HTTP status code <responses>`.
+A 200 response will contain workflow details for the workflow run that was stopped.
 A 4xx response indicates an issue with the configuration of your request.
 A 5xx response indicates that the endpoint is unavailable.

 .. endpoint-post-workflows-stop-responses-end